cxristalclear/cm-directory/README.md

 NEXT_PUBLIC_SHOW_DEBUG=false
 ```

+> **Deployment Tip:** Hosting on Vercel?
+Define the same environment variables in your project settings (Project Settings → Environment Variables).
+Files like `.env.local` are not uploaded during Vercel builds, so any values that only exist locally will be treated as missing at build time.

 ### 4. Set up your Supabase database

 Ensure your Supabase database has the required tables and schema.
 See the database schema documentation in `/docs/database-schema.md` (if available).